git-developer/autosuspend/README.md

   *  Running applications
   *  Connected samba clients
   *  Reachable network clients
+* Additional system activity is monitored
+  *  Kodi activity (library update, active players)
+  *  Connections to streaming services on the machine can be detected

 This script is based on `systemd` and does not make use of `pm-utils`.
 It has been tested on Debian 8 (Jessie) with Tvheadend build 4.0.8~jessie.
 It should work on systems that meet the dependencies listed below.